timescale/opentelemetry-demo/README.md

 the traces directly in the database, and visualize tracing data in Jaeger and Grafana dashboards.

-## Running the System
+## Running the System in Docker

-The system runs in docker, is configured via the [docker compose file](./docker-compose.yaml), and is operated with docker-compose.
+When the system runs in docker it is configured via the [docker compose file](./docker-compose.yaml), and is operated with docker-compose.
 Run the following command from the root of the repo to (re)start the system.